 Credit flexibility applies to any alternative coursework, custom learning activity, assessment and/or performance that demonstrates proficiency qualified to be awarded equivalent credit toward graduation as applied for and approved in advance by the district, per board policy.
-Any interested student must submit a Credit Flexibility Plan Proposal for consideration by the Credit Flexibility Committee.
-The Committee meets twice a year (November and May) to approve credit flex.
+Any interested student must submit a Credit Flexibility Plan Proposal for consideration by the Credit Flexibility Committee (Deadline Nov 1st for spring semester and May 1st for the summer or fall semester).